 Let me give an example.
-When our Sangha was just starting a friend was participating with us and he and his girl friend really like the community.
+When our Sangha was just starting a friend was participating with us, and he and his girlfriend really like the community.
 Then he stopped coming.
-I asked him why and he said in effect, because you are like all the others, you think your way is the better way and people were disrespectful of others’ Christian’ beliefs, even laughing at some of the things others believe.
-I remember being confounded by this comment, then after talking with Linnea I came to realize my own blind spots.
-It wasn’t that anyone was being outright mocking or even demeaning, but there was this general attitude that our way is better, and then there was laughter.
+I asked him why and he said in effect because you are like all the others, you think your way is the better way and people were disrespectful of others’ Christian’ beliefs, even laughing at some of the things others believe.
+I remember being confounded by this comment, then after talking with Linnea, I came to realize my own blind spots.
+It wasn’t that anyone was outright mocking or even demeaning, but there was this general attitude that our way is better, and then there was laughter.
 It is good to remember that laughter can heal and laughter can hurt.
 Remember being laughed at as a child?

-Honen and Shinran taught us about our foolish natures, that we are full of blind passions.
+Honen and Shinran taught us about our foolish natures that we are full of blind passions.
 I think sometimes these can be manifested in our collective group thinking.
-We want to be special or at least not like those who have hurt us.
-Don’t get me wrong, I think that is helpful to feel a tradition, a path or belief is the best way to lead one’s life, at the same time it is important to understand that this “path” is not the only way to express the oneness of compassion.
+We want to be unique or at least not like those who have hurt us.
+Don’t get me wrong, I think that is helpful to feel a tradition, a path or belief is the best way to lead one’s life, at the same time it is essential to understand that this “path” is not the only way to express the oneness of compassion.

 I want to remember that I too am a foolish being, that I will get it wrong a bunch of times, and As Jeff Wilson has written

 “ There is one advantage to realizing that you’re never going to get it right: you do begin to stop expecting everyone else to get it right too, which makes for less frustration when other people turn out to be just as human as you are.”